 Her latest book, Who Can You Trust?
 How Technology Brought Us Together – and Why It Could Drive Us Apart (UK: Penguin; USA: Public Affairs) was published in October 2017.
 It was named one of the best books of 2017 by Wired, ‘Book of the Month’ by the Financial Times, a bestseller on ‘800 CEO Read’ and a finalist for The British Business Book Awards, 2018.

-Rachel is also known for originating the theory of ‘collaborative consumption’ with her book, What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live (Harper Collins, 2010).
-The concept was subsequently named by TIME as one of the ’10 Ideas that Will Change the World’ in 2011 and the book was shortlisted for the 800-CEO-Read Business Book of the Year in 2010.
+Rachel is also the co-author of, What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live (HarperCollins, 2010), which predicted the rise of platforms such as Airbnb, TaskRabbit and Uber, long before they became popular.
+The book was named one of TIME’s “Ten Ideas That’ll Change the World” and the book was the ‘800 CEO Reads Business Book of the Year’ in 2010.

 Rachel is a thoughtful and humorous storyteller, whose three TED talks have been viewed more than 4 million times and subtitled in 29 languages.
 She has appeared on NPR, CNN, BBC, and will present in the upcoming documentary series for PBS series ‘First Civilizations’ on the history of trade.She was named one of Fast Company’s Most Creative People in Business, a Young Global Leader by the World Economic Forum, and one of the 50 most influential management thinkers in the world by Thinkers50.